checkly/docs.checklyhq.com/site/content/docs/integrations/pagerduty.md

 {{<info >}}

-Checkly currently on supports the US instance of Pagerduty
+Checkly currently only supports the US instance of Pagerduty

 {{</info >}}